50,000+ Mined Coins And 100,000 New Users: EMCD Summarizes 2024

-(MENAFN- GlobeNewsWire - Nasdaq) VICTORIA, SEYCHELLES, Dec.
-19, 2024 (GLOBE NEWSWIRE) -- EMCD , one of the largest ecosystems for miners, shared its annual results.
+Victoria, Seychelles, Dec 19, 2024 - (ACN Newswire) - EMCD , one of the largest ecosystems for miners, shared its annual results.
 According to the company, 51,709 coins were mined in the pool during 2024, including bitcoin and leading altcoins, solidifying its position as one of the top 10 mining pools in the world.

 "By the end of the year, we had over 300,000 active users globally.
 To put this into perspective, in 2023, this number was 200,000.
 Over the past 12 months, we gained 100,000 new users, with more than 25,000 of them being miners.
 I believe these are outstanding results for both us and our clients," said Michael Jerlis, CEO of EMCD.